Cargilla1/Fibonacci-Generator/README.md

 # Fibonacci-Generator
-This program will generate a sequence in the Fibonacci equation.
+By utilizing recursion this program will generate a sequence in the Fibonacci equation.
+The user must type in the squence they wish to call.

-namespace Fibonacci_Sequence
-{
-    class Program
-    {
-        static void Main(string[] args)
-        {

             Console.WriteLine("What number in the fibonacci sequence do you wish to call?");